 Whether enough people will use the EWR to justify the business case depends crucially on how it competes with road.
 In my last post I presented some empirical data on the Bedford to Cambridge journey pair.
 This post is a copy of a recent letter to the Department for Transport which considers more journey pairs between Cambridge and Oxford.

 The Rail Minister has held meetings with various local MPs recently and tells them that a review of the business case for the railway is currently in progress with a view to publishing a decision about whether to proceed in June.
-So I thought was a good time to share this analysis of the recent Network Rail Report with the DfT’s EWR Team.
+So I thought it was a good time to share this analysis of the recent Network Rail Report with the DfT’s EWR Team.

 The analysis brings together some issues we have been raising with EWR Co. for a long time now – in particular the lack of integration with local plans and local transport schemes.
 These were issues we presented to the previous Rail Minister Chris Heaton Harris in Feb 2021.
 They are fundamental to the business case – or should be.